Gasoline Safety Talk

 - Do not use or store gasoline near ignition sources.
 The vapors of gasoline can travel to a source of ignition and ignite.
 Remember- it is the vapors of gasoline that ignite.

 - Use proper PPE when refueling equipment.
-Chemical gloves, safety glasses, and flame retardant clothing are some examples to keep your skin and eyes safe when handling gasoline.
+Chemical gloves, safety glasses, and flame-retardant clothing are some examples of keeping your skin and eyes safe when handling gasoline.

 - If a fire starts while handling a gas container, set the container down and get away from it.
 Never try to hit the fire to extinguish it or throw the container away from you.
-Contact the proper personnel such as emergency responders to immediately to put the fire out.
+Contact the proper personnel, such as emergency responders to immediately put the fire out.